LazataknesSoftware/crab/README.md

 compga
 ```

+## `-u` flag
+Consider following command line:

+`$ crab "small company which makes games"`

+Its output will be: `smcomwhichmg`.

+This abbreviation is too long, isn't it?
+There is `-u` flag which shortens word maximally.

+Try it:

+`$ crab -u "small company which makes games"`

+Its output will be: `scowmgam`.

+## `-x` flag
+Consider following command line:

+`$ crab -u "small company which makes games"`

+Do you remember the past abbreviation?
+It is short, but if you want to more, you can use `-x` flag, which excludes some keywords.

+Try it:

+`$ crab -x -u "small company which makes games"`

+Its output will be: `scowhm`.

 <DIV ALIGN="CENTER"><H1>Dictionary</H1></DIV>

 All abbreviations like `sw - software`, `tv - television`, `0 - nothing`, etc. `crab` takes from `dict.txt`.